Everything we value we eventually try to make more efficient.

 The most important things in your life will never show up in a productivity metric.

-That’s not a flaw in the metric.
+That’s not a flaw in the model.

 That’s a feature of the things.